yliu38/EGNF/README.md

 colnames(res_score) <- genes

 # fill the matrix with algorithm results
-## nruns is number of graph sampling; path is the directory you stored the algorithm results
 matrix_out(nruns, path)

 # bootstrap test (one vs all other groups)